xysw/Stock-Sentiment-Analyser/README.md

 ### Run locally:
 1. Clone the project
+'''
 $ git clone https://github.com/xysw/stock-sentiment-analyser.git
-cd stock-sentiment-analyser
+$ cd stock-sentiment-analyser
+'''
-2. Install dependencies
+3. Install dependencies
+'''
-$ pip install streamlit feedparser requests beautifulsoup4 nltk
+$ pip install requirements.txt
+'''
-3. Run the application
+4. Run the application
+'''
 $ streamlit run app.py
+'''
-4. (Other: To run the terminal version of the app instead of the web version, run the sentiment_analyser.py file instead)
+5. (Other: To run the terminal version of the app instead of the web version, run the sentiment_analyser.py file instead)

 ### Usage
 1. Enter a stock ticker into the input field (e.g. AAPL)